 For my birthday last month, my friends got my favorite cake from my favorite bakery.
 But, as soon as we opened the box, all smiles disappeared.
 A blank cake stared at our faces.
 There was no message on the cake.
-The friend who had ordered the cake apologized, and called the bakery to yell at them.
+The friend who had ordered the cake apologized and called the bakery to yell at them.

 “Who likes a non-personalized birthday cake?” she screamed.

 I stood there wondering that the cake came for the same price and would taste the same.
-But absence of a tiny bit of personalization made all the difference in the experience.
+But the absence of a tiny bit of personalization made all the difference in the experience.

-(By the way, the next week when we needed another cake, we made sure to not buy from that bakery again.
+(By the way, the next week when we needed another cake, we made sure not to buy from that bakery again.
 The impersonal cake caused the churn!)

 Well, we are way past the discussion around “Is personalization important, is it required, and how much does it help…?”